Abdullateef-jr/DataAnalysts-DataScientists-project/README.md

 11. Turnover           The total value of shares traded during the day in Indian Rupees (₹).
 Calculated as: TotalTradedQuantity×AveragePriceTotal Traded Quantity × Average PriceTotalTradedQuantity×AveragePrice
 12. No. of Trades:       Number of separate transactions (buy-sell orders) executed that day.
 In this dataset, it's often shown as - meaning data not available or not reported.

+## Objectives for the Finanace
+1. Which days saw the stock open lower than the previous day’s close but close higher than it opened?
+2. Find the dates when the stock price reached or exceeded ₹1000 during the day.
+3. On which days did the stock trade fewer than 1,000 units but still record a turnover above ₹50,000?
+4. Identify all dates where the daily price range (high minus low) exceeded ₹100.
+5. What were the top 5 highest closing prices across all years, and on which days did they occur?
+6. List the 10 days with the lowest trading volume (quantity), sorted from lowest to highest.
+7. Which trading days had the largest absolute difference between opening and closing prices
+8. What is the average closing price for each year?
+9. Calculate the total number of shares traded each year.
+10. Which year had the highest average turnover per trading day?
+11. For each year, find the day with the highest intraday price (High Price).
+12. Group by month and find the average “Close Price” for each.
+13. Find the years where the average traded quantity was below 5,000.
+14. Which months had an average close price above ₹500?
+15. Which trading day had the highest average price across the entire dataset?
+16. Find all trading days where the turnover exceeded the average turnover of all days.
+17. How many trading days occurred in each quarter of the year?
+18. Which month had the most trading days in the year 2020?

 ## Heathcare data description
 1. ID: A unique identifier assigned to each individual or record.